Nancy Reeves Dreux Professor of Political Science, Emeritus

 Professor Zuckert taught graduate and undergraduate courses in Political Philosophy and Theory, American Political Thought, American Constitutional Law, American Constitutional History, Constitutional Theory, and Philosophy of Law.
 His advising specialties were graduate programs in political science.

-He co-authored and co-produced a public radio series, Mr. Adams and Mr. Jefferson: A Nine Part Drama for the Radio.
-He was also senior scholar for Liberty!
+He co-authored and co-produced a public radio series, Mr. Adams and Mr. Jefferson: A Nine-Part Drama for the Radio.
+He was also a senior scholar for Liberty!
 (1997), a six-hour public television series on the American Revolution, and served as senior advisor on the PBS series on Benjamin Franklin (2002) and Alexander Hamilton (2007).

 Zuckert has received grants from NEH, the Woodrow Wilson Center, Earhart Foundation, and NSF, and has taught at Carleton College, Cornell University, Claremont Men’s College, Fordham University, the University of Minnesota, the University of Michigan at Ann Arbor, the University of Chicago, and Arizona State University.